-where the event $\Omega_i (u, v) = \{X_t^i (u) = X_t^i (v) \}$. \end{lemma} \begin{proof} The idea is to keep track of the ancestors of each feature going backwards in time, although duality here is not mathematically tractable.
-First, we construct the process graphically from collections of independent random variables: for each oriented edge $e = (u, v)$ and $n \geq 1$, \begin{enumerate} \item $T_n (e)$ is the $n$th arrival time of a Poisson process with rate 1/2, \item $U_n (e)$ is the discrete random variable uniformly distributed over $\{1, 2, \ldots, F \}$, \item $W_n (e)$ is the continuous random variable uniformly distributed over $(0, 1)$. \end{enumerate} The process starting from any initial configuration is constructed inductively as follows.
-Assume that the process has been constructed up to time $s-$ where $s = T_n (e)$.
-Let
+\begin{pf} The idea is that, given that the pairs $\{x, y \}$ and $\{y, z \}$ disagree on their $i$th feature, the states of this feature for $x$ and $z$ must originate from different vertices at time 0.
+To make this argument rigorous, we first construct the Axelrod model graphically from collections of independent random variables: for each oriented edge $e = (u, v)$ and $n \geq1$: \begin{longlist}[(2)] \item[(1)] $T_n (e)$ is the $n$th arrival time of a Poisson process with rate $1/2$; \item[(2)] $U_n (e)$ is the discrete random variable uniformly distributed over $\{1,\allowbreak 2, \ldots, F \}$; \item[(3)] $V_n (e) = \{V_{n, k} (e) \dvtx k \geq1 \}$ is an infinite sequence of independent random variables which are uniformly distributed over the set of features $\{1, 2, \ldots, F \}$. \end{longlist} The process starting from any initial configuration is constructed inductively as follows.
+Assume that the process has been constructed up to time $t-$ where $t = T_n (e)$, and let